 For more information, please visit: https://www.ny.gov/programs/tuition-free-degree-program-excelsior-scholarship

-New York State Education Department Scholarships for Academic Excellence (SAE): The Scholarships for Academic Excellence (SAE) provide a scholarship to attend an institution of higher education located in New York State to the top high school students, based on specific grading criteria through the end of a student’s junior year.
-Students cannot apply directly for the scholarships but will be contacted by their school administration to obtain required information for the nomination form.
+New York State Education Department Scholarships for Academic Excellence (SAE): The Scholarships for Academic Excellence (SAE) provide a scholarship to attend an institution of higher education located in New York State for the top high school students, based on specific grading criteria through the end of a student’s junior year.
+Students cannot apply directly for the scholarship but will be contacted by their school administration to obtain the required information for the nomination form.
 For more information, please see: http://www.nysed.gov/postsecondary-services/scholarships-academic-excellence-sae.

 New York State STEM Incentive Program: Provides a full SUNY tuition scholarship to the top 10% of students in each NYS high school if they pursue a STEM degree and agree to live in NYS and work in a STEM field for five years after graduation.
 Rules and information can be found at: https://www.hesc.ny.gov/pay-for-college/financial-aid/types-of-financial-aid/nys-grants-scholarships-awards/nys-science-technology-engineering-and-math-incentive-scholarships-service-terms-and-conditions.html